cpschuster/OpenMRS-dev-setup/cookbooks/java/README.md

 OpenJDK is the default because of licensing changes made upstream by Oracle.
 See notes on the `oracle` recipe below.

-NOTE: In most cases, including just the default recipe will be sufficient.
-It's possible to include the install_type recipes directly, as long as the necessary attributes (such as java_home) are set.

-## set_attributes_from_version

-Sets default attributes based on the JDK version.
-This logic must be in a recipe instead of attributes/default.rb.
-See [#95](https://github.com/socrata-cookbooks/java/pull/95) for details.

-## purge_packages

-Purges deprecated Sun Java packages.

 ## openjdk